ArturKovacs/Glitter-Island/README.md

 ==============

 Glitter-Island is a personal project that is made for learning and practicing real-time computer graphics and programming in general.
-It uses OpenGL for rendering, so it supports all three main PC platforms (Linux, Windows, MAC).
+It uses OpenGL for rendering and it supports all three main PC platforms (Linux, Windows, MAC).
 In the process of creating Glitter-Island the primary goal is to make it look amazing, while keeping real-time performance on medium range computers.
 However this goal sometimes gets put aside to invest in code quality, portability, and